5 Tips for More Consistency in Competition — From Stance to Grip

 What matters:

-Shoulder-width stance: feet turned slightly outward, weight evenly distributed.
+Shoulder-width stance: Feet turned slightly inward, weight evenly distributed.

 Legs & hips: knees slightly bent, do not lock, hips stable — prevents the upper body from swaying.